-After the week has elapsed during which an appeal may be made, a brief account of the case shall be made public.
+On a semi-annual basis, a brief account of the case summaries shall be made available to the public.
 The name of the student or students shall not appear.
-If an appeal is made, publication shall be postponed to await the outcome of the appeal.

 The Judicial Board shall make provisions for educating students about the judicial process at Hamilton College.

-The Judicial Board, Associate Dean of Students, and/or Dean of Students may propose changes in these procedures to the Committee on Student Activities, which will seek final approval from the President.
+The Judicial Board, Director of Community Standards, The Associate Vice President for Student Affairs, and/or Dean of Students may propose changes in these procedures to the President for approval.

 Consistent with the terms of the Family Educational Rights and Privacy Act, the College will normally notify parents or guardians of dependent students about any pending disciplinary charge that may result in suspension or expulsion.
-In all cases where the penalty is four or more points, the Associate Dean of Students shall notify the parents or guardian within one week of the decision.
+In all cases where the penalty is four or more points, the Director of Community Standards shall notify the parents or guardian within one week of the decision.